MalayAgr/generative-ai-with-llms-notes/markdown/Week 1/Introduction and Generative AI Project Lifecycle/Transformers.md

 For _suis_, $i = 2$.
 Thus, the elements at indices $(2, 3)$ and $(2, 4)$ are $0$ since _suis_ should attend only to _Je_ and _suis_ itself.
 On the other hand, the word _étudiant_ should attend to all the words since its the last word.
 Thus, no element in that row is $0$.

+> [!NOTE]
-> **Note**: The output is shifted to the right **during inference**, where we do not have the entire output sequence and are actually predicting one word at a time.
+> The output is shifted to the right **during inference**, where we do not have the entire output sequence and are actually predicting one word at a time.
 We start the decoder with the single token `<SOS>` as the input and then, as the decoder predicts the next word, we add this new word to the input.
 This is what's referred to as "shifted right" in the diagram.

 #### Cross-Attention